noamraph/nix-pills/pills/07-working-derivation.md

 `inherit (pkgs) gcc coreutils;` is equivalent to
 `gcc = pkgs.gcc; coreutils = pkgs.coreutils;`.

 This syntax only makes sense inside sets.
-There\'s no magic involved, it\'s simply a convenience to avoid repeating the same name for both the attribute name and the value in scope.
+There's no magic involved, it's simply a convenience to avoid repeating the same name for both the attribute name and the value in scope.

 ## Next pill